Kaizen86/Uni-Notes/Digital Signal Processing/Convolution Therorum.md

 	&\text{Frequencies close to } \pi           &\approx &-10dB
 \end{align}
 $$
-This is almost like a ... (to be continued!)
+This is almost like a low-pass filter and band-stop filter hybrid.